Tools to help the Research Community, including research infrastructure, collections and communication tools for scientists

 Young Foundation launches UK-wide programme to understand the impact of COVID-19 on communities.

-g Research Council (NSERC) of Canada offers grants of up to $50,000 to university researchers collaborating with private-sector, public-sector or not-for-profit organizati
+Offers grants of up to $50,000 to university researchers collaborating with private-sector, public-sector or not-for-profit organizations.

 Crowdfunding for highly impactful causes